eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - Fixed a small bug when loading AutoFillerInput organismos publicos from a <Link />
 - Turned AutoFillerInput from Class component to stateless functional component
 - When the date is deleted the datepicker fails irreversibly.
 Fixed by adding date._isValid check in the reducer.
+- Make the login work
+- I think relog bug happens when you reload so fast the promise can't resolve itself so it crashes and then doesnt get to write the new token to localstorage - Fixed, it was receiving no new token due to the default option of devise_token_auth